nus-cs2103-AY2122S2/ip/docs/README.md

 ## Product Screenshot
 ![Your Interactive Todo List](./Ui.png)

+## How to start using it

+1. Download the jar file in releases
+2. Put it into a directory
+3. Open command line
+4. Go to the path where you put the jar file
+5. type ```java -jar duke.jar```
+6. Application runs

 ## Commands

 Here we will list the commands that you need to know in order to use this application